Alpine.js Tools

 Typing

 $inside any Alpine expression triggers completions for all magic properties with type signatures, descriptions, and tab-stop-aware insert text.
 After$refs., completions list everyx-refname declared in the current file.
-After$store., completions list everyAlpine.store('name', ...)registration found across workspace JavaScript, TypeScript, and HTML files, backed by a file-system watcher. -
+After$store., completions list everyAlpine.store('name', ...)registration found across workspace JavaScript, JSX, TypeScript, TSX, HTML, Astro, Liquid, and Jinja files, backed by a file-system watcher. -

 Modifier completions